 - Follow through or finish position

-Rather like a martial arts expert practising his punches and kicks, these golf swing movements, which are often referred to as swing fundamentals, can be practised in slow motion.
+Rather like a martial arts expert practicing his punches and kicks, these golf swing movements, which are often referred to as swing fundamentals, can be practiced in slow motion.

 How to Locate Swing Positions in Slow in Motion